 Step 3: Shape the cookies

-Using a small cookie scoop, measure out 1 tablespoon of dough and form into a ball.
-Roll the dough in the cinnamon sugar topping, coating them completely (photo 4).
+Using a 1-tablespoon small cookie scoop, , portion the dough and roll each piece into a ball.
+Roll the dough in the cinnamon sugar topping, coating it completely (photo 4).

 Place the dough balls 2-inches apart on 2 half sheet baking pans, each lined with a Silpat silicone mat or parchment paper.

-Bake at 350˚F for 12 to 15 minutes or until the cookies are golden brown (photo 5).
+Bake at 350˚F for 12 to 15 minutes or until the tops look set and the edges and bottoms are lightly golden.
+The centers will still feel soft and will firm as the cookies cool (photo 5).

 Remove from the oven and let cool for 2 minutes on the baking pan, then transfer to a wire rack to cool completely.